Age-Appropriate Diets: Feeding Your Cat Through Life Stages

 Selecting Senior Cat Food

 When it comes to selecting food for your senior cat, looking for high-quality ingredients that are easily digestible is essential.
-Senior cat food formulas often have added supplements to support joint health and may have a different balance of nutrients to cater to their changing needs.
+As mentioned previously, senior cat food formulas often have added supplements to support joint health and may have a different balance of nutrients to cater to their changing needs.
 Popular high protein cat food brands can provide the necessary protein to support muscle mass while being gentle on their digestive system.
 Consulting with a veterinarian and possibly exploring vet-recommended brands can ensure that your senior cat receives the nutrients they need to support their health during their golden years.

 Special Diets and Considerations